 When it comes to watering new grass seed, you may be wondering which method is best: sprinklers or watering cans.
 The answer ultimately depends on the size of your lawn and your watering needs.

-If you have a large lawn, using a sprinkler system like the one below can be a convenient option.
-However, it’s important to ensure that the sprinkler system is properly adjusted to deliver the right amount of water.
 Overwatering can lead to shallow root growth and an increased risk of disease.
 On the other hand, underwatering can hinder seed germination and root development.

 For smaller yards or areas that are difficult to reach with a sprinkler system, a watering hose like the one below can be a more precise and controlled option.
 It allows you to target specific areas and control the amount of water you apply to the grass seed.
-This can be particularly useful during the initial stages of germination when you want to ensure even and consistent moisture around the seeds.

 Tips for Ensuring Even and Effective Water Coverage